sweattep/modern_quotes/README.md

 >We need to understand that we are kings and queens

+>Exercise is your king, and nutrition is your queen.
+Together they create your fitness kingdom.

 >Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site

 >You can't live your life and then end up in a predicament and blame that on anybody else.
 You got to stand on what you put out there